 Mr. Hua supervises the investment and administration of the World Bank Group’s staff Pension Fund with AUM of approximately US$30 billion invested in asset classes from private equity, real estate to credit and fixed income.

-Mr. Hua was previously Vice President and Treasurer of IFC, a member of the World Bank Group.
+Mr. Hua was previously Vice President and Treasurer of International Finance Corporation (IFC), a member of the World Bank Group.
 In that capacity, he was responsible for managing IFC’s financial position, safeguarding its international triple-A rating and overseeing its debt issuance program.
 Under his leadership, IFC established a global treasury, focused on the development of local currency debt capital markets and innovative financial products & solutions.
 During his tenure, IFC has significantly increased its local currency financing capacity to benefit private sector clients.
 He led market-opening and innovative bond issuances and structured financial products in emerging markets including Rwanda, Nigeria, Indonesia, Colombia, Uzbekistan, India and many other countries.
 He was also responsible for IFC’s loan syndications and co-investment program, which has mobilized over US$60 billion for private sector development.

-Prior to IFC, Mr. Hua served as Deputy Treasurer at the Asian Development Bank in Manila.
+Prior to IFC, Mr. Hua served as Deputy Treasurer at the Asian Development Bank (ADB) in Manila.
 He previously held a number of positions in the treasury departments of ADB, the United Nations Development Program in New York, and the African Development Bank in Abidjan.
 A Chinese national, he started his career in 1983 with China National Chemical Construction Corporation.
 He holds a B.S. in Chemical Engineering from Qingdao University of Science and Technology, an MBA Finance from the University of Texas at Arlington, and a Master of Public Administration (MPA) from Columbia University.